Anachronisms in the Book of Mormon: Knowledge of a modified Hebrew and reformed Egyptian languages

 The Book of Mormon account refers to various groups of literate peoples, at least one of which is described as using a language and writing system with roots in Hebrew and Egyptian.
 Fifteen examples of distinct scripts have been identified in pre-Columbian Mesoamerica, many from a single inscription.
 Archaeological dating methods make it difficult to establish which was earliest (and hence the forebear from which the others developed) and a significant portion of the documented scripts have not been deciphered.
 None of the documented Mesoamerican language scripts have any relation to Hebrew or Egyptian.
 The Book of Mormon describes another literate culture, the Jaredites, but does not identify the language or writing system by name.
 The text that describes the Jaredites (Book of Ether) refers only to a language used prior to the alleged confounding of languages at the great tower, presumably a reference to the Tower of Babel.

 Linguistic studies on the evolution of the spoken languages of the Americas agree with the widely held model that the initial colonization of the Americas by Homo sapiens occurred over 10,000 years ago.

-FairMormon apologists argue that the Book of Mormon does not describe all of the original settlers of the Americas, but rather a subset of the larger population, who settled in a limited geographical setting.
-Thus, their language and writing may have had little to no impact on the culture of the rest of the population.